Savy King: Angel City FC

 On February 3, 2025, King was traded to her hometown team Angel City FC, reportedly at her request, in exchange for $200,000 in immediate intra-league transfer funds and an additional $100,000 in 2026.
 Angel City signed a two-year extension with King before the season began, keeping her under contract until 2028.
 King returned to center back in her club debut, starting in the season opener on March 16, a 1–1 draw against the San Diego Wave.

 On May 9, 2025, during Angel City FC's NWSL match against the Utah Royals, King collapsed on the field in the 74th minute due to a medical event.
 Medical personnel appeared to administer chest compressions on the field before she was removed on a cart, equipped with an oxygen mask, and transported by emergency medical services to a hospital.
 The game was delayed for approximately 10 minutes.
 Angel City FC subsequently announced that King was responsive, with her family, and undergoing further evaluation in the hospital.
 On May 13, the club announced that King had successfully undergone surgery to address a heart abnormality discovered during treatment.

+King made her return to play on March 15, 2026, in Angel City's opening game of the 2026 season, coming on in the 63rd minute of a 4–0 victory over Chicago Stars FC.